 This first excerpt below is from my second book about the history of everything from the Big Bang to the present.
 I mentioned it in the intro to What Controls Us.
 It was called The Dawn of Man before I scrapped it.
 I didn’t scrap it because I didn’t like it.
-I just thought my energy could be better used studying and writing about more tangible, social issues.
+I just thought my energy could be better used studying and writing about more tangible social and environmental issues.
 This first excerpt introduces biological gender differences and why they evolved.
 I updated it a bit, but I wrote most it at 16.
 This topic has always interested me, and I think it is an important one.

 “About 1.2 billion years ago life finally made an enormous change.
 The possibly lazy bacteria that inhabited earth changed its method of reproduction.
 During asexual reproduction, a single-celled organism would use its genetic material to make a virtually identical replica of itself, and this way of reproducing left very little room for life-forms to discover which traits would be best in the ecosystems they were born in.
 This is probably why life took so long to evolve.
 When these single cells learned to combine their genetic material through sexual reproduction, the rate of evolution increased greatly.

 Having certain genes can mean life or death or life for organisms, and those who live on generally spread their DNA with those certain beneficial genes to their offspring.
 The evolution of sexual reproduction increased variation in DNA and the rate of evolution.
 Even today harsh, drastically changing environments can make certain asexual, aquatic organisms begin to sexually reproduce.